victronenergy/venus-html5-app/README.md

   * Reworked the UI
 ```

-If you need any changes to the how the app is included inside Venus, please specify in the TODO file as well what changes need to be made to the recipe.
+If you need any changes to how the app is included inside Venus, please specify in the TODO file as well what changes need to be made to the recipe.
 All Venus recipes are found [here](https://github.com/victronenergy/meta-victronenergy/tree/master/meta-ve-software/recipes-ve).
 A sample recipe for the HTML5 app is [here](https://github.com/victronenergy/meta-victronenergy/tree/master/meta-ve-software/recipes-ve)